intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![image](https://user-images.githubusercontent.com/11327974/77871978-a8b47300-7280-11ea-943a-d54aad5e41d7.png)

-Thus, we finally got to the point where the vulnerability actually initiated.
+Thus, we finally got to the point where the vulnerability initiated.

 The vulnerability was in the process of double fetching length, and the vulnerability could be triggered when the following occurs: